Using technology and specialist resources to improve quality and achieve 40% cost reduction in a due diligence project.

 Using traditional methods for the DDQ means that the completed reviews need to be returned to a central person for collation and reporting, making it the responsibility of this one person to carry out this stage of the process correctly.
 In addition, when the DDQs are completed by multiple people it can result in inconsistencies.

-The solution: How was new technology introduced?
+How was new technology introduced?

 Once a draft DDQ had been agreed with the client, resources in our Global Delivery Centres developed a digital questionnaire using a secure collaboration platform that also allows users to work together online.